gjadick/interactive-ctr/README.md

 ## Usage
+You can run this from a terminal emulator with `python3 interactive_CTR.py`.

 To select an ROI, you must click two opposing diagonal corners.
 This script automatically loops over all frames of the .mat file.
 For each frame, first select a signal ROI, then a background ROI.
 Repeat.
-(signal ROIs will show as red, background ROIs as blue.
-It's a little slow though...)
+Signal ROIs will show as red, background ROIs as blue.
-(the right plot will be populated with scatter data as it is calculated) To move on to the next frame, double click just inside the upper left corner (red X).
+The right subplot will be populated with scatter data as it is calculated.
+To move on to the next frame, double click just inside the upper left corner (red X).

 An example of the interactive plot is shown below.
 Several signal ROIs (red) and